TheJohnMatti/TAC-Phone-Price-Scraper/README.md

 # Tac Mapper
 Using Luhn's algorithm (source: https://sndeep.info/en/tools/checksum_calculator), we can calculate the last digit of the IMEI, known as the checksum.
 Therefore, by appending the same 6 digits to the TAC, then calculating the checksum, we can always obtain a valid
 IMEI and use an IMEI checker to obtain the common phone name.
-THe IMEI checker api used in this application is: https://alpha.imeicheck.com/api
+The IMEI checker api used in this application is: https://alpha.imeicheck.com/api

 # Web Scraper
 Scrapes data from Amazon, Ebay, Bestbuy, Canada Computers and Walmart.
 Finds prices, names, conditions, sellers, and product links.
 Uses playwright to access pages and selectolax to parse HTML.